NilFoundation/zkLLVM/readme.md

     1. Taking a look at dependency graph of each library (included in every library repository description) and embedding the particular set of libraries in the user's project.

-        Fine example of such embedding is Nil Foundation's Multithreading Library (https://github.com/nilfoundation/mtl).
+        Fine example of such embedding is =nil; Foundation's Multithreading Suite (https://github.com/nilfoundation/mtl).
         It uses only [hashes](https://github.com/nilfoundation/hash) so the dependency graph requires for the project to submodule [block ciphers library](https://github.com/nilfoundation/block) and optional [codec library](https://github.com/nilfoundation/codec) for testing purposes.
 So,